vasanthaganeshk/sublime-plugin-for-codeforces/README.rst

 Are you using python on codeforces?
 Are you using sublime3 for writing code?

 Then this must be a gold mine for you.
-Just copy and paste the three files namely master.py, MyParser.py and new_code.py in your current working directory.
+Just copy and paste 'ProjectCodeforces' directory into your current working directory.
 Wait you are not done yet, take the "codeforces_python.sublime-build" and copy it to your ~/.config/sublime-text-3/Packages/User.
 Now open sublime text editor and go to tools>Build system>codeforces_python.

 How to use it?